Why we do, what we do.

 So, now off my soap box!
 The original bunting, I made fourteen years ago, was a single layer of fabric, unhemmed . . . what was I thinking of?
 Regardless, the fabric has lasted and lasted, frayed edges and all.
 For the last few years it has been a permanent feature of my homemade garden shelter, weathering storms and strong easterlies.
 Then with a quick wash and iron, it ‘scrubbed’ up well, ready for re-use.

 A couple of years ago I picked up the bunting idea again, only this time to hire out to venues or make bespoke appliqued bunting for small organisations to use at trade fairs.
 This phase two product development idea used rope, eyelets, plastic packing tape.
 Just punching the eyelets through fabric and plastic tape was pretty heavy going.
-So much so that I was starting to plan how to make a small machine to automate the process.
+So much so that I was starting to play online casinos and plan how to make a small machine to automate the process.

 At this moment, I realised that enough is enough and it was time to move back to my original fabric bunting.
 But, how to differentiate mine from all the mass produced variety.
 This is when I made the first button together lengths.
 The thought process behind this being, different patterns and appliqued greetings can be fastened together and changed according to the occasion thus giving greater versatility and flexibility.